 The formula for your answer is easy to follow: First, state your weakness.
 Second, add additional context and a specific example or story of how this trait has emerged in your professional life.
 That context will give potential employers insight into your level of self-awareness and commitment to professional growth.
-In the examples below, you’ll see the weakness followed by context sentences in italics:
+In the examples below, you’ll see the weakness followed by context:

 Skills and Habits

-Example 4: “I’m not familiar with the latest version of [insert name of non-critical software].
-Instead, I’ve focused on [insert name of preferred software] because user-centric design has become a strong passion of mine.
-In my last few jobs, that’s where I’ve spent time learning and growing.”
+Example 4: 'I’m not familiar with the latest version of [insert name of non-critical software].
+Instead, I’ve focused on [insert name of preferred software] because the user-centric design has become a strong passion of mine.
+In my last few jobs, that’s where I’ve spent time learning and growing.'

 Of course, you’ll need to personalise the above examples according to your personal weaknesses and the ways that you’re adapting and improving yourself.

 Because we all have weaknesses but rarely want to admit them, it’s best to begin with a truthful answer and build your script from there.
 Select an answer that a hiring manager would not consider to be essential qualities or skills for the position as well as qualities that you are actively improving, such as:

 Self-critical or sensitive

 Perfectionism (Note: this can be a strength in many roles, so be sure you have an example of how perfectionism can be a problem to demonstrate that you’ve thought deeply about this trait)

 Competitive (Note: Similarly to perfectionism, this can be a strength)